Where Locals Eat in Savannah — Restaurants, Bars & Hidden Gems | Be Our Gaston

 Sushi Hana

-My one problem with this place is the lighting.
-Please, turn it down!
-It feels like a cafeteria, which is why we never eat inside.
-We buy the food and take it home because it is really, really good sushi…and I’m a very picky “sushi person.”
+My one problem with this place is the lighting — it feels like a cafeteria, which is why we never eat inside.
+We buy the food and take it home because it is really good sushi (at least for Savannah), and I'm a very picky sushi person.

 Sushi Hana/18 E Broughton St/912.777.5009